KevinTapol/SweetTreatVixen/README.md

 *I added the following to the header of index.html to use Pacifico font.
 I also created a CSS class in index.css called font_pacifico*
 `<link href="https://fonts.googleapis.com/css2?family=Pacifico&display=swap" rel="stylesheet">`

+*Consider adding a carousel to the cake model using another json file like cake.json or display a grid of images per model*